David Cameron: Early family life

 David William Donald Cameron was born on 9 October 1966 at the London Clinic in Marylebone, London, and raised at Peasemore in Berkshire.
-He has two sisters and an elder brother, Alexander Cameron.
-Cameron is the younger son of Ian Donald Cameron, a stockbroker, and his wife Mary Fleur, a retired Justice of the Peace and the daughter of Sir William Mount, 2nd Baronet.
-He is also a descendant of William IV through one of the king's illegitimate children.
+He has two sisters and had an elder brother, Alexander Cameron (1963–2023).
+David is the younger son of Ian Donald Cameron, a stockbroker, and his wife Mary Fleur, a retired Justice of the Peace and the daughter of Sir William Mount, 2nd Baronet.
+David also descends from King William IV and his mistress Dorothea Jordan through their illegitimate daughter Lady Elizabeth FitzClarence to the fifth-female-generation Enid Agnes Maud Levita.
+Therefore, through his descent from William IV's father, George III, Cameron is sixth cousin once removed to King Charles III.

-Cameron's father was born at Blairmore House near Huntly, Aberdeenshire, and died near Toulon, France, on 8 September 2010; Blairmore was built by Cameron's great-great-grandfather, Alexander Geddes, who had made a fortune in the grain trade in Chicago, Illinois, before returning to Scotland in the 1880s.
+Cameron's father was born at Blairmore House near Huntly, Aberdeenshire, and died near Toulon, France, on 8 September 2010; Blairmore was built by Cameron's great-great-grandfather Alexander Geddes, who had made a fortune in the grain trade in Chicago in the United States before returning to Scotland in the 1880s.
 Blairmore was sold soon after Ian's birth.

 Cameron has said: "On my mother's side of the family, her mother was a Llewellyn, so Welsh.
 I'm a real mixture of Scottish, Welsh and English."
 He has also referenced the German Jewish ancestry of one of his great-grandfathers, Arthur Levita, a descendant of the Yiddish author Elia Levita.